Enjoy-Korea/help-center/docs/housing/documents.md

 # Visa document support

-Did you know that Enkor Stay conveniently supports **Visa/ARC documentation** for you?
-We provide documents that are typically required for Visa and Alien Registration Card processing.
+Did you know that Enkor Stay conveniently supports **Visa/RC documentation** for you?
+We provide documents that are typically required for Visa and Residence Card processing.

 Supported documents: